FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 * When defining the specification, consideration should be made to existing data already in the major providers' (AWS, GCP, Azure, OCI) data sources.
 * As long as it solves the FinOps use case, there should be a preference to align with data that is already present in a majority of the major providers.
 * Strive for simplicity.
 However, prioritize accuracy, clarity, and consistency.
-* Columns should have a single purpose, with clear and concise names and values.
+* Strive to build columns that serve a single purpose, with clear and concise names and values.
 * Data should be human-readable, free from jargon, using simple understandable terms, and be approachable.
 * Naming and terms used should be carefully considered to avoid using terms for which the definition could be confused by the reader.
 If a term must be used which has either an unclear or multiple definitions, it should be clarified in the [glossary](#glossary).
 * The specification should provide all of the data elements necessary for the [FinOps capabilities](https://finops.org/framework/capabilities).